Voids Under Concrete Pavement

 Asphalt Underseal

-· Extends look and "drivability" of your overlay
+• Extends the look and “drivability” of your overlay

 What is Asphalt Underseal?

-Hot asphalt is pumped beneath the surface of the concrete, flows under the slab and fills the cavities providing uniform support underneath the slab.
-Asphalt Underseal works by reducing the amount of slab defection.
-The asphalt applied seeks out the voids in the base and restores full and even support of concrete pavement.
+Hot asphalt is pumped beneath the surface of the concrete, flows under the slab, and fills the cavities providing uniform support underneath the slab.
+Asphalt Underseal works by reducing the amount of slab deflection.
+The asphalt applied seeks out the voids in the base and restores the full and even support of concrete pavement.

-Asphalt Underseal is a specially prepared asphalt with a very high melt temperature, much higher than any temperature of normal environmental conditions.
+Asphalt Underseal is specially prepared asphalt with a very high melt temperature, much higher than any temperature of normal environmental conditions.
 During the summer it will not melt or bleed to the surface, so tracking is not a concern.
-Underseal is pumped under pressure beneath the concrete slabs, using specialized equipment, and an application temperature of 400-450 degrees Fahrenheit.
-It is also important to perform deflection testing after undersealing.
-Deflection testing ensures that the voids have been filled completely.
+Asphalt Underseal is pumped under pressure beneath the concrete slabs, using specialized equipment, and an application temperature of 400-450 degrees Fahrenheit.
+Deflection tests are normally performed before and after to ensure that the subsurface voids are filled completely.

 Advantages of Asphalt Underseal

-This process is appropriate for any concrete pavements showing signs of developing voids, deflections, shifting, and pumping at the base under loads, mud stains at joints, hollow sounds and breakage (especially at the joints).
+This process is appropriate for concrete pavements showing signs of developing voids, deflection, shifting, and pumping of the base under loads, mud stains at joints, hollow sounds, and breakage (especially at the joints).
+An evaluation should be made of the pavement prior to specifying the underseal process.
+One of our engineers will be available to assist you with the evaluation.